danedwells/danedwells/README.md

 ---

 ## 🚀 Projects

+### Earthquake Early Warning and Forecasting with Bayesian Priors and AI
+Improving earthquake early warning by implementing static and dynamic Bayesian priors and context-driven GRU architectures to forecast and compute magnitude, location, and timing of earthquakes.

 ### Chimera — *AI/ML Framework*
 Flexible framework for accessible, automatic application of AI and ML to scientific data.
 Features auto-encoders and dimensionality reduction wrappers for rapid deployment across diverse input types.